AFP logo at EBB Canberra

 Your pitch

-A pitch is a summary of your claims for the position that you are applying for.
-It should be applicable to the selection criteria and role requirements, with a focus on being concise, consistent and clear.
-It should succinctly articulate why you are a suitable candidate for the role and what you can bring to the role.
+A pitch is a summary of your claims for the position you're applying for.
+It should relate to the selection criteria and role requirements.
+Focus on being concise, consistent, and clear.
+It should outline why you're suitable and what you can bring to the role.

-Before you begin to plan and develop your response, review the position requirements and responsibilities, selection criteria and other relevant information, such as team overview and key working relationships in the job advertisement or candidate information package.
-The work level standard for the position can provide further information about role expectations.
+Before you begin your response, review the position requirements and responsibilities, selection criteria and other relevant information such as team overview and key working relationships in the job advertisement or candidate information package.
+The work level standard for the position provides further information about role expectations.
+You can also reach out to the contact person for the position if you need more specific details.

 What to include in your pitch

-Your resume provides us with your career history and evidence of particular expertise or experience.
+Your resume details your career history and evidence of expertise or experience.

-With the pitch, you need to demonstrate your attributes as they relate to the work-level standards.
-It is an opportunity for you to demonstrate your potential to perform the role, including leadership attributes where applicable.
-Focus not only on what you have done but also provide insight into how you did what you did and why you did it that way.
+Your pitch is a bit different.
+In it you need to demonstrate your attributes as they relate to the work level standards.
+Demonstrate your potential to perform the role, including leadership attributes where applicable.
+Focus not only on what you have done but also highlight how you did what you did and why you did it that way.

 In demonstrating your attributes against the work level standards, use examples to convey:

-Close with a strong statement about why you should be chosen to undertake the role.
+Close with a strong statement about why you should be chosen to undertake this role.

 Developing your pitch